Station Ends Week with Biology; New Crew Arrives at Launch Site

-Category: Space Hits: 1(From left) Expedition 65 crew members Mark Vande Hei, Oleg Novitskiy and Pyotr Dubrov, arrive for final launch preparations at the Baikonur Cosmodrome in Kazakhstan.
+Category: Space Hits: 3(From left) Expedition 65 crew members Mark Vande Hei, Oleg Novitskiy and Pyotr Dubrov, arrive for final launch preparations at the Baikonur Cosmodrome in Kazakhstan.

 The seven residents aboard the International Space Station are wrapping up an intense week of biology investigations in low-Earth orbit.
 Three new crew members are also two weeks away from launching to the orbiting lab and joining the Expedition 64 crew.